grooveymo/angular4-contacts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

+Run the lint command
+$ ng lint

+And you'll see errors like:

+Warning: The 'no-use-before-declare' rule requires type information.

+ERROR: /Users/mo/Work/anatwine/angular4-contacts/angular-contacts/src/app/contacts/edit-contact/edit-contact.component.ts[4, 31]: " should be '
+ERROR: /Users/mo/Work/anatwine/angular4-contacts/angular-contacts/src/app/contacts/edit-contact/edit-contact.component.ts[28, 31]: Missing semicolon
+ERROR: /Users/mo/Work/anatwine/angular4-contacts/angular-contacts/src/app/contacts/edit-contact/edit-contact.component.ts[14, 15]: expected nospace before colon in property-declaration

+To fix these go into the edit-contact.component.ts file and do the following

+- on line 4 replace the double quotes (") with single quotes (')
+- on line 28 add a ;
+- on line 14 remove the space between 'model' and ':'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.